scarpazza/dot-emacs/README.md

 ### Global key bindings

-A lot of default emacs keybindings are, as perceived in 2021, insane.
+A lot of default emacs key bindings are, as perceived in 2021, insane.
 Many well curated emacs packages remap them radically.

-My philosophy is to change only I use most frequently, while leaving most original keybindings in place, unless there's other compelling benefit to remove them.
+My philosophy is to change only those I use most frequently, while leaving most original keybindings in place, unless there's other compelling benefit to remove them.

-* Some extremely common function take three keystrokes with the default bindings.
+* Some extremely common function take three key presses with the default bindings.
   One example is saving (`C-x C-s`).
-  I remap that to one key, `F2`.
+  I remap that to one key press, `F2`.
-  I also unbind the original binding `C-x C-s` so that I'm forced to learn the new one.
+  I also unbind the original binding `C-x C-s`, so that I'm forced to learn the new one.

-* emacs leaves many function keys available to the user.
-I map virtually all of them to functions that I find useful.
+* emacs leaves many function keys available for binding.
+I map all of them to functions that I find useful.
 In fact, I reclaim even more function keys than those available by default (e.g., `F3` and `F4`, originally associated with macro recording).
 While my choice of new bindings is highly